Saturday, April 12, 2025

 He hated liberals ever since and when Trump said he hated liberals, Tom found his man.
 The central appeal of Trump is hate and resentment.
 Recently I was reminded that those who are bullied will attach themselves to a bully as their protector.

-I went to school with Danny from first grade to high school graduation.
+I went to school with Denny from first grade to high school graduation.
 He was short, not athletic, and had an ethnic eastern European name.
 He was easy to tease and never had many friends.
 When he graduated high school he left Stoneham and had a successful career.
 He retired to the very red state of Idaho.

 Since the election he has made a blizzard of Facebook posts, praising everything Trump does and says.

 The experience of being bullied can either lead to loathing bullies or identifying with the bully.
 In this case, the marginal kid who got bullied anglicized both his first and last names, moved across the country and became an avid promoter of everything Trump does.
-If Trump farts, Danny will gush about the aroma.
+If Trump farts, Denny will gush about the aroma.

 He clearly believes he is on the safe side of bullying now, taking the side of the biggest bully ever to occupy the White House.

 On Friday, Trump and Vance attacked President Zelenskyy in the Oval Office (their turf) surrounded by their worshipful staff.
 In this two against one or fifty against one contest, Zelenskyy refused to bow to the bully.
 He fought off Putin for three years, Trump is a pale orange imitation.
-Afterwards, Danny attacked Zelenskyy and has attacked Zelenskyy every day since.
+Afterwards, Denny attacked Zelenskyy and has attacked Zelenskyy every day since.

 From the day Trump descended the golden escalator in 2015, the broken boys of America have flocked to Trump.
 "I am your retribution," Trump said.